Authentication

 Here is an example code on how you can verify returned signature:

-• Replace data with the returned JSON payload at the request.
+with the returned JSON payload at the request. - Replace

-• Replace signature with the returned signature string value located at x-signature header
+with the returned signature string value located atx-signature

 const crypto = require('crypto');